StarLordCraft/button-hover-style/README.md

-Just testing CSS knoladge
+# Button Hover Style

-Today i learn about ::after elements, and i try to create a different button hover
+Today i learn about ::after elements, so i had the idea to create a different button hover just using CSS and HTML, there's the result, i hope that you enjoy.

+# learnings
+-CSS ::Before/::After
+-Icons
+-Button hover